30hours/blah2/README.md

 - Add a tracker in delay-Doppler space.
 - Add ADS-B overlay on the delay-Doppler map.
 - Support for the HackRF and RTL-SDR using a front-end mixer to sample 2 RF channels in 1 stream.
+- Support for using 2 HackRF boards with clock synchronisation.
+- Add automated Docker image builds on GHCR.

 ## FAQ